zhaoyul/aposd-vs-clean-code/README.md

 	  }
 	}

+**JOHN**:

+I don't think you have represented Knuth's work fairly.
+If I understand the Literate Programming paper, the idea was to intermix extensive documentation with the program code in order to make the code easier to understand.
+I don't necessarily agree with Knuth's approach, but you seem to have extracted the code while dropping all of the documentation that Knuth intended to accompany it.
+It's no surprise that the extracted code is hard to read.
+(Are you sure you want to go into this example?
+I don't see how it will enhance the rest of the discussion.
+The
+PrimeGenerator code should be able to stand on its own; whether it is better or worse than Knuth's code is irrelevant for our discussion.)

+**UB**:

-I refactored that wad of code in order to break it up into a few reasonbaly sized and reasonably named chunks so that my readers could see how large functions, that violate the Single Responsibility Principle, can be broken down into a few smaller well-named classes containing a few smaller well-named functions.
+I refactored that wad of code in order to break it up into a few reasonbaly sized and reasonably named chunks so that my readers could see how large methods, that violate the Single Responsibility Principle, can be broken down into a few smaller well-named classes containing a few smaller well-named methods.

 I think it's somewhat better than where it started.